jay-johnson/deploy-to-kubernetes/docs/source/multi-host-with-dns.rst

 #.
 From another host set up the Netplan yaml file

     Ubuntu 18.04 uses netplan for setting up a persistent DNS nameserver like ``192.168.0.101``.
-Here is the netplan yaml file I am using for ensuring the cluster's BIND server resolves the local network FQDNs to a vm's bridge network adapter IP address.
+Here is the netplan yaml file I am using for ensuring the cluster's BIND server resolves the local network DNS records that match the Kubernetes pod deployments across the 3 cluster nodes (which are just vms with an ip hosted on the bridge network adapter).

     Please edit this file as root and according to your vm's networking IP address and static vs dhcp requirements.
 During this example, I had a static IP in the ``HOST_VM_IP`` with a value of ``192.168.0.49``.